mars0i/masonclj/README.md

 bit of Java or have enough experience to figure it out as you read.
 (My "majure" repo includes some Clojure implementations of the Students example from the MASON tutorial.)
-You will also have to learn a bit more about Clojure-Java interop than is usually necessary, but studying example with good resources on interop at hand is probably a good strategy.
+You will also have to learn a bit more about Clojure-Java interop than is usually necessary, but studying the source under the *example* directory with good interop resources at hand is probably a good strategy.

 Not all of the corners of Clojure-Java interop are well documented.
 The book <em>Clojure Programming</em> by Emerick et al.  from O'Reilly is